 The Board of Directors shall elect the officers at the annual meeting of the Board or at such other time as the Board may determine.
 Officers shall serve three (3) year terms and may hold office for successive terms.
-The same individual may hold more than one office in the Corporation, provided, that not less than two (2) persons shall be officers.
+The same individual may hold more than one office in the Corporation, provided that not less than two (2) persons shall be officers.
+No elected officer shall hold the same office for more than two (2) consecutive terms.